omkarpatil5/Dog-website-/README.md

 # Dog-website-
-The place where dogs hang out
+The place where dogs loves to hang out